After the basic marketing principles are learned, tracking effectiveness really just comes down to simple numbers…

 That’s why I wanted to share this with you…

 BREAK THE RULES

-If you already have a funnel that’s up and running right now, instead of going and trying to build another funnel, (which I’m not saying to not do)…
+If you already have a funnel up and running, instead of building another funnel, (which I’m not saying not to do)…

 But go back to your initial funnel and look to see where the obvious places for upsells and down sells are?